YiLimath/YiLimath.github.io/_posts/2024-11-02-blog-post-1-Moduli.md

 ---
 ## Note Short introduction to KSBA theory

-The KSBA construction use MMP and semistable reduction instead of GIT method in the moduli space of stable curves and
+The KSBA construction use MMP and semistable reduction instead of GIT method in the moduli space of stable curves and Hodge theory method in the moduli space of .